-Bachelor of Arts in Organizational Management and Master of Business Administration (MBA)
+Bachelor of Arts in Organizational Management or Health Care Management and Master of Business Administration (MBA)

-Students enrolled in the Organizational Management major coursework may consider the dual degree program: BA in Organizational Management and an MBA.
-Through careful planning and academic advising, a student majoring in Organizational Management and achieving a minimum of a 2.80 grade point average upon degree-completion may move seamlessly into one of CUC's MBA Programs without reapplying for admission to the University.
-Additionally, as a graduate of the Organizational Management Program, such candidates will take six (6) fewer credit hours toward an MBA.
-Thus, the dual degree program integrates strong foundational learning and real world business curriculum.
+Students enrolled in the Organizational Management or Health Care Management major coursework may consider the dual degree program: BA in Organizational Management or Health Care Management and an MBA.
+Through careful planning and academic advising, a student majoring in Organizational Management or Health Care Management and achieving a minimum of a 2.80 grade-point average upon degree completion may move seamlessly into one of CUC's MBA Programs without reapplying for admission to the University.
+Additionally, as a graduate of the Organizational Management Program or Health Care Management Program, such candidates will take six (6) fewer credit hours toward an MBA.
+Thus, the dual degree program integrates strong foundational learning and real-world business curriculum.